 At Fairbridge these children were fortunate to eat good food – the farm grew vegetables and produced their own eggs, milk and meat.
 Their bakery produced fresh bread every day.
 In many aspects they were tough – had never worn a pair of shoes since they day of their arrival in Pinjarra.
 They were rostered on chores everyday either milking cows, in the bakery or workshops either carpentry or machinery.
 They were also required to maintain their cottage garden.

 For this reason it would be fair to say most Fairbridge children, in particular boys were physically well developed.
-They had the privilege of eating well (with meat) but also exercised consistently in the form of farm-work, gardening, and sport – possibly more so than many young Australians living through the Depression with unemployment and poverty at that time.
+They ate well (perhaps not hugely) with home grown vegetables and farm meat also exercised consistently in the form of farm-work, gardening, and sport – possibly more so than many young Australians living through the Depression with unemployment and poverty at that time.

 L-R Standing: Harry Lucas, possibly Reg Tooze or King, Cowboy Matthews, Pat Hurst, possibly Ron Burchell, Front L-R unknown, unknown, Tom Pilmoor.
-Others could be Pascall, Davies and even Tanner.
+Others could be Pascall, Davies.

 21 OLD FAIRBRIDGIANS JOINED 2/4TH MACHINE GUN BTN